Playerek/Playerek/README.md

 # About me
-#### A beginner pogrammer, using basic technologies.
+#### A beginner programmer, using basic technologies.
 Mainly deals with website frontend development and management.

 # Languages I use
 <a href="https://github.com/Playerek">